sourcegraph/handbook/content/ce/onboarding.md

 - Guide a prospect towards and through a trial.
 - Guide the creation of plans around red accounts, renewals, and / or post-sales engagement.
 - Participate in and lead CE-identified projects.
-- Raise feedback to the approriate product team.
+- Raise feedback to the appropriate product team.
 - Drawing from previous experience, make internal contributions by identifying opportunities and proposing and delivering solutions.

 After day 90, your role expectations will then align to the pre-defined CE career ladders of your current level.